-PARTICULARS OF EMPLOYEES
+PARTICULARS OF REMUNERATION

-The statement containing particulars in terms of Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is appended herewith as Annexure D to the Boards' Report.
+The particulars pursuant to Section 197(12) of the Act, read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, is attached with this report as Annexure D.

-The statement containing particulars in terms of Section 197(12) of the Act read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, forms part of the Boards' Report.
-However, considering the first proviso to section 136(1) of the Act, the Report, excluding the aforesaid statement, is being sent to the Members of the Company.
-In terms of Section 136 of the Act, the said statement is open for inspection upon specific request made in writing to the Company by the Members.
+The statement containing particulars of employees as required under Section 197(12) of the Act, read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, forms part of the Boards' Report.
+In terms of proviso to Section 136(1) of the Act, the Annual Report is being sent to the Members of the Company excluding this statement.
+The said statement is open for inspection upon specific request made in writing to the Company by the Members.
 Any Member interested in obtaining a copy of the same may write to the Company Secretary at support@adckcl.com.